If we say the world diamond,

 What sets fancy colour diamonds apart is their rarity.
 While colorless diamonds are valued for their absence of color, fancy color diamonds derive their value from the presence and intensity of their hues.
 Their rarity is determined by the scarcity of diamonds with natural, vivid colors, making them highly coveted by collectors and connoisseurs alike.

 Champagne diamonds, with their warm and inviting hues, possess a unique charm that sets them apart in the world of fancy color diamonds.
-When evaluating champagne diamonds, gemologists and consumers alike consider the four Cs – color, clarity, cut, and carat weight – to assess their quality and beauty.
+When evaluating champagne diamonds, gemologists and consumers alike consider the 7 Cs Color Definitions: C1 - C7.
+The 7 C’s of Champagne diamonds Color Grading, should not be mistaken for the 4C’s of Diamond Basic : Carat , Color, Clarity , Cut as described in details here : 4C´s of Diamond

-The cut of a champagne diamond plays a crucial role in enhancing its beauty and maximizing its sparkle.
+Cut: The cut of a champagne diamond plays a crucial role in enhancing its beauty and maximizing its sparkle.
 The precision and craftsmanship of the cut determine how effectively light interacts with the diamond, resulting in its brilliance, fire, and scintillation.
 Unlike colorless diamonds, the reflection of Champagne diamonds is less pronounced.
-Therefore, it's important to take into account the impact of the cut on the colour intensity.
-Champagne diamond are typically faceted to optimise their unique colour properties, enhancing their warmth and radiance.
+Therefore, it`s important to take into account the impact of the cut quality on the colour intensity, in order to optimise their unique colour properties, enhancing their warmth and radiance.

 Where are champagne diamonds coming from ?